Name: Carie Weeks - Assistant Dean of Admission

 B.A.
 English and Theatre Arts - Gonzaga University

-Territories: Spokane and Spokane Valley schools (not including Gonzaga Preparatory), Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, South Carolina, American International Schools, Military Base Schools, and Foreign Schools for American citizens
+Territories: Spokane and Spokane Valley schools (not including Gonzaga Preparatory), Alabama, Arkansas, Florida, Georgia, Louisiana, Minnesota, Mississippi, South Carolina, American International Schools, Military Base Schools, and Foreign Schools for American citizens

 Why are you in admissions at Gonzaga?

 From the first students and families I worked with as an Admission Counselor, I fell in love with the relationships built and the opportunities I’ve had to help students realize their higher education dreams at a university that both challenges and supports them.
 I am especially passionate about working with students who are the first in their families to attend college, and I find the energy of high school and college students as they discover their passions to be energizing.
 I feel blessed to work where I do and to provide guidance for students and families at a very exciting but also challenging time of their lives.

 Between the Martin Centre and the PACCAR Center for Applied Science there is an overlook where one can see downtown Spokane, the Riverfront Park Clock Tower and Pavilion, the Spokane River, the Centennial Trail and many of Gonzaga’s athletic fields and buildings.
 I love the view from there and how close campus is to downtown amenities, internships, events, etc.

 What is your favorite thing to do in Spokane?